FullByte/FullByte.github.io/docs/make/games/wuerfeln.md

 All players put their remaining stones (if any) in their own stone stash.

-The winner of the game is player with most stones.
-In case of a tie both players are ranked 1 place.
+Winner of the game is the player with most stones.
+In case of a tie players in scope are all ranked 1 place.

 ## Extras